 Exceptionally it may be necessary to use Chair's action to finalise a decision, and in such circumstances the Chair should normally consult the External Examiners.
 The decisions made by Chair's action must be recorded and presented for information at the next meeting of the Progression and Award Board/Board of Examiners.

 6.8 Composition of the Progression and Award Board/Board of Examiners

-The Progression and Award Board/Board of Examiners shall consist of the following:
+The composition of the Progression and Award Board/Board of Examiners is outlined in the academic regulations of the PAU.